cmdruid/workbench/README.md

 README.md    # You are here!
 ```

-## How to Setup

-Before launcing your project in workbench, you may need to setup the environment.

-### /image

-The `image` directory defines your container's default filesystem, and is where your main binaries will be stored.
-The included `clightning` binaries should work, however if you need to replace them, you can use the `build.sh` script and `clightning.dockerfile` located in `build/dockerfiles` to build a custom binary package for your system.
-Make sure to unpack and store your binaries in `image/usr/bin` or `image/usr/local/bin` so they can be called from the command-line.
-For more information on how to build Core Lightning from source, see their [github page](https://github.com/ElementsProject/lightning).

-### /config

-The `config` folder contains configuration files for services running within the container.
-The default configuration should be fine, however you may wish to adjust some settings (port numbers for example).

-### /home

-The `home` folder contains the main `entrypoint` and `start` scripts used to start the container.
-Feel free to tweak these scripts for your own needs!

-### Configuring your Container

-The `env.sample` file contains additional configurations that you may wish to change for your project.
-Copy and rename this file to `.env`, then cutomize it to your needs.
-The file will take effect automatically on startup.

-The `compose.yml` and `Dockerfile` are used to configure and setup the container.
-The default configurations should be fine, however you may wish to change some things.
-Please see the resource links below for more information on how to customize these files.

 **Tips**

 - The `Dockerfile` specifies what packages are installed by default.
 Modify the `apt install` line to add more packages to your container.